FurkanUtkuEMRE/TicTacToe/README.md

 Bare minimum styling as this was made to work with React Hooks.

+This was explicitly commented to use as a reference point in the future.

 You can simply run 'npm install' to install required modules and 'npm start' to test this application.